Alexma3312/DenseMapping/docs/index.md

 ### Conclusion and future work
 <!-- Conclusion would likely make the same points as the abstract.
 Discuss any future ideas you have to make your approach better. -->
+We will recreate the results of [@Wang19icra_surfelDense] by creating a surfel cloud given RGBD images and camera poses.

 ### References
 <!-- List out all the references you have used for your work -->